lalitadithya/NVSentinel/docs/configuration/labeler.md

     app: nvidia-driver-daemonset
 ```

-These are the default labels applied by NVIDIA GPU Operator.
-If your GPU operands uses different labels, the labeler will not detect the components.
+If your GPU Operator configures its operands with different labels, the labeler will not detect the components.